kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 # Integrate with SAP Cloud Logging

 The SAP Cloud Logging service is an instance-based and environment-agnostic observability service that builds upon OpenSearch to store, visualize, and analyze logs, metrics, and traces.
-This guide explains how to define LogPipelines and TracePipelines in order to ingest application and access logs as well as distributed trace data in the SAP Cloud Logging service.
+This guide explains how to define LogPipelines and TracePipelines to ingest application and access logs as well as distributed trace data in the SAP Cloud Logging service.

 ## Prerequisites

-- A SAP Cloud Logging service with OpenTelemetry enabled to ingest distributed traces
+- The SAP Cloud Logging service with OpenTelemetry enabled to ingest distributed traces
-- A secret named `cls` in `cls-integration` namespace, holding the credentials and endpoints for the instance
+- A Secret named `cls` in the `cls-integration` namespace, holding the credentials and endpoints for the instance

 ## Ship Logs to Cloud Logging Service

-The telemetry module supports convenient shipment of application and access logs using LogPipeline custom resources (see [Kyma Telemetry Application Logs Documentation](./../../02-logs)).
+The Telemetry module supports the convenient shipment of applications and access logs using LogPipeline custom resources.
+For more details, see [Kyma Telemetry Application Logs Documentation](./../../02-logs.md).
 The setup distinguishes application logs and access logs which can be configured independently.
-To enable shipping logs to Cloud Logging Service follow the below procedure:
+To enable shipping logs to the SAP Cloud Logging service follow the below procedure:

 1. Deploy the LogPipeline for application logs:
     ```